Annalilla/COVID/README.md

 2)	Script: data_collection/Create_database.R
 3)	Run the first 3 rows of the script.
 It will collect data from different sources and creates two databases (tdata and country_char).
 4)	If you want to save the data local, run the functions save_data().
 5)	If you want to save data to Google Sheets, run the functions save_data_online().
 In this case you need to have an authentication file in a directory called “.secrets” within the working directory.
+The authentication file is uploaded to Canvas.
 6)	If you want to set the type of the variables and add variable labels, run the scripts “helpers/Change_variable_types.R” and  “helpers/Add_variable_labels.R”.

 ### 2.3.2.
 Read data from Google Sheets
 1)	Prerequisites:
 >> - helpers/Prepare_run.R
 >> - having an authentication file in a directory called “.secrets” within the working directory
-2)	Script: helpers/Get_and_prepare_data.R
+2)	Script: helpers/Get_and_prepare_data.R The authentication file is produced automatically but in sake of reproductibility you have to overwrite the authentication file provided here with the file provided on Canvas (starting with dbea...).
 3)	Run the whole script.

 ### 2.3.3.
 Update data (no longer available)